Antiz96/arch-update/README.md

 ![Arch-Update_Check](https://user-images.githubusercontent.com/53110319/161241670-8cab8a54-199b-41f1-80e3-95b171bbb70f.png)
 <br>
 <br>
-If there are available updates, the icon will change and a desktop notification indicating the number of available updates will be sent (_requires **libnotify/notify-send**_) :
+If there are available updates, the icon will change and a desktop notification indicating the number of available updates will be sent (*requires [libnotify/notify-send](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package")*) :
 ![Arch-Update_Updates_Available+Notif](https://user-images.githubusercontent.com/53110319/161244079-b2ce8f2f-d4d3-42ad-83c1-62161d6da62f.png)
 <br>
 <br>
 When the icon is clicked, it refreshes the package list available for updates and print it inside a terminal window.
-Then it asks for the user's confirmation to proceed (*requires **yay** for AUR packages support*) :
+Then it asks for the user's confirmation to proceed (*requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages support*) :
 ![Arch-Update_List_Packages](https://user-images.githubusercontent.com/53110319/161244601-8ddeb5c4-b6cd-47a7-a035-debdbad75936.png)
 <br>
 <br>